BioPsyk/cleansumstats/README.md

 ./scripts/singularity-build.sh
 ```

-The general idea of first use docker and then singularity is to facilitate how docker uses layers to speed up development.
-From that docker image, it is easy to create a singularity image, often required by HPCs.
+The general idea of first use docker and then singularity is to facilitate how docker uses layers to speed up build speed, and as a consequence of that, development is also sped up.
+From the created docker image, it is easy to create a singularity image, which often required by HPCs, as they usually are incompatible with the Docker deamon.
 The created singulariy image goes to the 'tmp/' folder.

 ### Use the docker or singulariy image to run the internal test suit